MehdiTaghizadehUVa/MFGNN_PDE/README.md

 Prepare your training and test datasets as required by the GNN models.
 The data should be in a format where nodes represent mesh points and edges represent the connectivity between these points.
 Ensure the dataset directories are correctly specified in the `Constants` classes within each script.

+### Data Generation

+Two scripts are provided in the `Data_Generation` folder for generating training data using ANSYS MAPDL:

+- **Notched Plate Data Generation**: This script generates training data for a notched rectangular steel plate with specified force and ratio ranges.
+It uses both low-fidelity and high-fidelity mesh refinements.

+- **Variable Hole Plate Data Generation**: This script generates training data for a steel plate with a variable hole position and size, ensuring the hole is completely within the plate.
+It also uses both low-fidelity and high-fidelity mesh refinements.

 ### Training

 To train the MFGNN models, use the following scripts: